Capture of USS Chesapeake: Chesapeake is taken

 Sir Philip Broke, portrait in full-dress uniform.
 He is shown standing on the ensign of USS Chesapeake, in token of his victory.

 The British had cleared the upper decks of American resistance, and most of Chesapeakes crew had taken refuge on the berth deck.
 A musket or pistol shot from the berth deck killed a British marine, William Young, who was guarding the main hatchway.
-The furious British crewmen then began firing through the hatchway at the Americans crowded below.
-Lieutenant Charles Leslie Falkiner of Shannon, the leader of the boarders who had rushed the maindeck, restored order by threatening to blow out the brains of the next person to fire.
-He then demanded that the Americans send up the man who had killed Young, adding that Chesapeake was taken and "We have three hundred men aboard.
-If there is another act of hostility you will be called up on deck one by one – and shot."
+British crewmen began firing through the hatchway at the Americans crowded below.
+Lieutenant Charles Leslie Falkiner of Shannon, the leader of the boarders who had rushed the maindeck, restored order by threatening to shoot the next person to fire.
+He demanded that the Americans send up the man who had killed Young, adding that Chesapeake was taken and that any further act of hostility would lead to men being called up one by one and shot.
 Falkiner was given command of Chesapeake as a British prize-vessel.

-Shannons midshipmen during the action were Messers, Smith, Leake, Clavering, Raymond, Littlejohn and Samwell.
-Samwell was the only British officer other than Broke to be wounded in the action; he was to die from an infection of his wounds some weeks later.
-Mr Etough was the acting master, and conned the ship into the action.
-Shortly after Chesapeake had been secured, Broke fainted from loss of blood and was rowed back to Shannon to be attended to by the ship's surgeon.
+Shannons midshipmen during the action were Messrs Smith, Leake, Clavering, Raymond, Littlejohn and Samwell.
+Samwell was the only British officer other than Broke to be wounded in the action; he later died from an infection of his wounds.
+Mr Etough was the acting master and conned the ship into action.
+Shortly after Chesapeake had been secured, Broke fainted from loss of blood and was rowed back to Shannon to be treated by the ship's surgeon.